Guide Project Book Picks

 Guide Project-Tested Gifts

 One of our favorite things to do each year is to pull together our Holiday Gift Guide, which highlights businesses committed to promoting a neurodiverse workforce.
 But a close second to that is purchasing from these businesses.
-You could call it retail therapy; I prefer to think of it as research.
-Because, honestly - what kind of gift guide would it be if we didn’t try out at least SOME of the products?
+You could call it retail therapy; I call it research.
+Because what kind of gift guide would it be if we didn’t try out at least SOME of the products?

 In all seriousness, these are truly great products.
 They’re not products to buy out of obligation or as a favor to the disability community.
 They’re, on their own, awesome.
 And the fact that they offer proof of the value of a neurodiverse workforce?
 Well, that makes them even better.